 If your skin feels fine after washing and isn’t shiny, then you have normal skin.
 And what if your skin is shiny in some spots and dry in others?
 Then you have combination skin.

 Above I introduced the four most common skin types and how to figure out which one you have: normal, dry, oily, and combination.

 But are those four skin types really enough?
 What if your skin doesn’t fall into one of the above categories?
 Frankly, the four most accepted skin types are simply not enough.
 In order to really be able to take care of your skin, you need to know more.

-For example is your skin wrinkled?
+For example, is your skin wrinkled?
 Or is your skin dehydrated (lacking water)?
 Does your skin have dark patches (hyperpigmentation)?
-In order to really treat your skin properly, you need to more than if your skin dry, oily, or normal.
+In order to really treat your skin properly, you need to do more than if your skin is dry, oily, or normal.
 Dr. Leslie Baumann has written a great book called The Skin Types Solution that takes every skin issue into account in order to help people really take care of their skin correctly.
 Dr. Baumann actually has found 16 different skin types instead of the accepted 4 types.

 Remember your skin type can change throughout your lifetime.
 Just because your skin was one way when you were 20 doesn’t mean that it will be that way when you are 30 or 50.
 During the summer your skin behaves one way and in the winter another way.
-That is why it is very crucial to periodically check-in with your skin and see what is going on.
+That is why it is very crucial to periodically check in with your skin and see what is going on.
 That doesn’t mean that you necessarily have to change your products, but checking in with your skin could mean the difference between your skin looking ok to your skin looking great.